 3. Interview statements: Considering the COVID-19-imposed mask-wearing and social distancing recommendations, which interview statement filming option is the most appropriate for your group?
 Please select one.

-☐ Interviewees wear masks until videographer steps away (≥6 ft/2 m) and begins filming, then the interviewee removes the mask for line delivery only.
+☒ Interviewees wear masks until videographer steps away (≥6 ft/2 m) and begins filming, then the interviewee removes the mask for line delivery only.
 When take is captured, the interviewee puts the mask back on.
 Statements can be filmed outside if weather permits.

 ☐ Interviewees self-record interview statements.
 JoVE can provide support for this option.